Low oil prices to buoy transport, retail, industrial profit reports

-NEW YORK (Reuters) - Equity investors may see a fourth-quarter earnings boost from transportation, retail and industrial companies, all seen as big beneficiaries of last year’s oil price collapse.
+NEW YORK, Jan 23 (Reuters) - Equity investors may see a fourth-quarter earnings boost from transportation, retail and industrial companies, all seen as big beneficiaries of last year’s oil price collapse.

 Early reports and analyst data suggest solid increases in these areas because of increased consumer spending and reduced input costs.